ishmilan2/ishmilan.github.io/_posts/16-04-14-start-django-project-with-docker.md

 **_Create Docker image_**

 You must create the Docker image for the project.
-The image contain the instalation requirements established into `requirements.txt` file.
+The image contain the installation requirements established into `requirements.txt` file.

 The file `requirements.txt` include basic requirements to start and deploy our Django application.
 If you need add new elements now is a good moment.
 Use the following command to create the image: